Skip to content

 We also offer BSc (Hons) Agriculture (with foundation year).
 Our integrated foundation degrees offer a unique gateway to our BSc courses for those who currently don't meet the degree-level entry criteria.

-• We're in the top 15 in the UK for Agriculture and Forestry courses (Complete University Guide 2024).
+We're ranked in the top 450 in the world for Agriculture and Forestry in the QS World University Subject Rankings 2025.

 Our world is changing.
 Feeding an increasing population against a backdrop of different weather patterns induced by climate change presents a future challenge to the farming industry.
 We must adopt innovative and sustainable approaches whilst providing effective environmental stewardship.
 This course offers the opportunity to study at the University's 200-hectare farm and rural estate based at our Brackenhurst Campus.
 Here you'll develop and devise new techniques and technologies to enhance sustainable agricultural production.